jlee0987/galactic-age-calculator/README.md

 ### 🪐 Galactic Age Calculator
-This Java program that calculates a user's age based on a planet's solar years.<br/>
+This Java program calculates a user's age on other planets (Mercury, Venus, Jupiter, Saturn) based on their solar years.<br/>